Sa Dragonera

 Climate And Weather

-Mediterranean island climate with approximately 400 millimeters of rainfall, hot dry summers, mild winters, and persistent sea breezes.
+Mediterranean island climate with approximately 400 millimetres of rainfall, hot dry summers, mild winters, and persistent sea breezes.
 The exposed position creates significant wind effects on vegetation, particularly on the western and northern faces.

 Human History